-Children have flourished in their Spanish Immersion classroom that was initiated in the fall of 2011, and our upcoming academic year will continue full time Spanish Immersion as part of a Dual Language English and Spanish classroom.
-Two teachers will alternate teaching core curriculum in English and Spanish, providing the perfect opportunity for children to excel in both languages as they learn from a teacher whose first language is English and a second teacher whose first language is Spanish.
+Children have flourished in their Immersion classrooms that were initiated in the fall of 2011, and our upcoming academic year will continue full time Spanish and Mandarin Immersion as part of a Dual Language classrooms.
+Two teachers will alternate teaching core curriculum in each language, providing the perfect opportunity for children to excel in both languages as they learn from a teacher whose first language is English and a second teacher whose first language is Spanish or Mandarin.
 Ample research indicates that cognitive advantages occur beyond language acquisition to excelling in critical and creative thinking skills across multiple subject areas.

 The majority of children in the Kindergarten Dual language classroom speak English as a first language.
-The primary academic goal will be to support Kindergarten core objectives in English and supplement activities in Spanish on a daily basis.
-Children will work on class activities in both Spanish and English; one teacher will speak in English and the other will speak primarily Spanish in the classroom; language arts and mathematics instructional materials will be available in both English and Spanish.
+The primary academic goal will be to support Kindergarten core objectives in English and supplement activities in Spanish or Mandarin on a daily basis.
+Children will work on class activities in both their second language and English; one teacher will speak in English and the other will speak primarily Spanish or Mandarin in the classroom; language arts and mathematics instructional materials will be available in both English and the second language.

 Academic Research Supports the Dual Language Classroom